Agoric/documentation/main/zoe/api/zoe-contract-facet.md

 <Zoe-Version/>

 A Zoe Contract Facet is an API object for a running contract instance to access the Zoe state for that instance.
 A Zoe Contract Facet is accessed synchronously from within the contract, and usually is referred to in code as `zcf`.
-The contract instance is launched by `E(zoe).makeInstance`, and is given access to the `zcf` object during that launch.
+The contract instance is launched by `E(zoe).startInstance`, and is given access to the `zcf` object during that launch.
 In the operation below, the `instanceHandle` is the handle for the running contract instance.

 ## zcf.reallocate(offerHandles, newAmountKeywordRecords, sparseKeywords)
 - `offerHandles` <router-link to="/glossary/#handle">`{Array <Handle>}`</router-link>